Here's a question for you:

 What to Do First

-The FTC recommends first requesting a manual inspection of your child's credit report file from all three credit reporting bureaus.
+The Federal Trade Commission recommends first requesting a manual inspection of your child's credit reports from all three credit reporting bureaus.
 This type of search allows the agencies to look in detail at both the main file (information related to the SS number in question paired with the correct name and birth date), as well as sub-files that may have been created via a synthetic identity.
 These sub-files will only involve the SS number but may be connected with false information like a fake name.

-If the credit files reveal signs of trouble, you should follow these steps:
+If the credit files reveal suspicious activity, you should follow these steps: